20centcroak/github-cheatsheet/cheatsheet.md

 >[featureX 3c7f318] add featureX in fileB
  1 file changed, 0 insertions(+), 0 deletions(-)

+ Then swith to *master* to merge *featureX* in it:

     git checkout master
 >Switched to branch 'master'
 Your branch is ahead of 'origin/master' by 2 commits.
   (use "git push" to publish your local commits)

+  Use flag *--no-ff* to forbid fast-forward merge.
+Then A commit is generated after the last commit.

     git merge --no-ff featureX
 >Merge made by the 'recursive' strategy.
  fileA.txt | Bin 48 -> 68 bytes